How a cancer spreads

 For most cancers the doctor can only say whether it is likely or not that a patient has micrometastases.
 This 'best guess' may be based on the following factors.

 Some doctors call this 'belt and braces' treatment.
 In other words, the treatment is to try to make sure the cancer does not come back.
 But no one can know for sure if all the cancer cells have been destroyed when someone has finished treatment.
+Or if the cancer has spread in the first place.
 It is this uncertainty that can make cancer difficult to cope with for many people, even if they seem to have been successfully treated.

 Question about cancer?
 Contact our information nurse team